Tag Groups used in Events

 02:20

 In this recording from 1969, Marlatt's vocal quality is at turns precise and rounded, articulating sharp consonants and mouthing the vowels of her poem.
-This delivery is at once part of the conventions of poetry voice at the time and part of Marlatt's colonial education which instilled particular oratory styles (see McArthur 2008).
+This delivery is at once part of the conventions of poetry voice at the time and part of the oratory style Marlatt would have developed through her association with such teachers, mentors, and peers as Robert Creeley, Robert Duncan, Denise Levertov, Dee Alexander, Mary Ellen Solt, the TISH writers and others at the Writers Workshop, UBC.
 The background of the recording is quiet, almost muffled.
-As Shearer has learned through oral history interviews with Marlatt, this recording was made in a living room, likely Warren Tallman's.

 02:20